dataeducator/student_academic_success/README.md

 ### Explore
 The <code>ExploreData </code> class defines a constructor to initialize the data attribute with a pandas DataFrame.
 It provides methods for examining the structure of the dataset, checking and dropping duplicates, generating and displaying a correlation matrix heatmap, plotting a pair plot, and filtering a correlation table based on specified thresholds.
 Additionally, the class includes methods for plotting the gender distribution, dropout distribution by gender, and the target variable distribution for college students in the dataset.
 These visualizations aid in exploring and understanding the dataset's characteristics and relationships between variables.

 The <code>AnalyzeData</code> class defines a constructor to initialize the data attribute with a pandas DataFrame.
 It provides the <code>analyzedata</code> method to perform data analysis and generate various bar charts and boxplots to examine the influence of different features on graduation status.
 The class includes methods to map and revise variable values, filter relevant columns, and plot bar charts and boxplots using Seaborn and Matplotlib.
-The visualizations aim to gain insights into how various factors such as age range, curricular units, tuition fees, scholarship status, and previous qualification impact graduation status.
+The visualizations aim to understand how age range, curricular units, tuition fees, scholarship status, and previous qualification impact graduation status.
 The different visualizations facilitate the exploration of potential patterns and relationships in the data to support decision-making and interventions for improving graduation rates at Instituto Politecnico de Portalegre.

 ###  Question 1:How does the number of credits students enrolled in each semester influence the likelihood of students graduating on time?
 ***